DennyJohansson/dennyjohanssonblog/content/posts/2021-06-13-react-with-clojure.md

 I always have to calculate and write this down and decided to make my life a little easier and started to work on a dough calculater app!

-### Tech choice
+### Tech choice!
-For this I wanted to try ClojureScript and Reagent!
+I wanted o try writing React with Clojure and decided to go with Reagent!

 ## Clojure
+Rich Hickey is the creator of Clojure and I love watching youtube videos on he's talks!
+He also have created an immutable database called Datomic!

-I been a fan of Clojure since the first time I saw it, it's an functional language on the Java platform but as a Javascript dev I'm mostly exited to write ClojureScript!
-In ClojureScript you can write Clojure but can still import Javascript libraries with npm.
+I been a fan of Clojure since the first time I saw it, it's an functional language on the Java platform but as a Javascript dev I first noticed it because of ClojureScript!
+In ClojureScript you can write Clojure and still import Javascript libraries with npm, but it depends on the extension.

 There is 3 diff extensions for Clojure